jkbhagatio/mini/notes.md

     - We extend MSAEs to use varying topk in addition to varying dsae for the different levels: we find better reconstructions, fewer dead neurons, and better interpretability for higher-level features when using larger topk for these features.

     - Using this with batch-topk; awaiting interpretability results!

+    - Maybe add weighting to the levels of reconsructions in the loss?

 - Jump-ReLU SAE